mamokarz/sample-multi-platform/README.md

 T temperature_monitor               main.c.o                                monitor.c.o
 ```

 Both missing symbols now belong to the standard C library and will be dynamically linked by the OS (_GLIBC_ on linux), we will not cover it in this sample.

 As the last steep, linker may remove all unused symbols.

 #### Linker order

 The above information shows that the order of the libraries is essential in the linker process.
-To make it clear, lets change the library order and see what happen, you can try that by changing the target_link_libraries() oder.
+To make it clear, lets change the library order and see what happen, you can try that by changing the target_link_libraries() order.

 ```cmake
     target_link_libraries(${TARGET_NAME}
         PUBLIC